newfarms/react-native-mapbox-geometry-editor/README.md

 1. Run `yarn bootstrap` in the root directory of the repository
 2. Run `yarn docs`
 3. Open `docs/src/index.html` in a web browser

+## Utility scripts

+- [`fix_winding.js`](./tool/fix_winding.js): A script that corrects the winding order of GeoJSON polygons in GeoJSON data.
+This script is helpful when preparing data to be imported into the geometry editing library.

 ## Known issues and future work